-The first four months will be devoted to research tools’ development to the present research objectives.
+The first four months of the research study will be devoted to the development of relevant research tools.
 Digital phenotyping programming of the psychosocial variables predicting VA.
 Computation of digital data extraction from the ICD in order to quantify the dependent variables with regard to VA clinical outcomes.

-The first three years will include a continuation stage of data collection of patients undergoing ICD implantation at the department of Cardiology at the Hillel Yaffe Medical Center.
-Patients will go through the psychological (including e-Diaries data, and AO) as well as the biological assessments before the intervention and up to 24 months after the implantation.
-Data stored by the ICD, including electrograms and event details will be extracted from the device.
+The first three years of the study will focus on data collection.
+Patients will include those undergoing ICD implantation at the department of Cardiology at the Hillel Yaffe Medical Center.
+Patients will complete psychological assessments (including e-diary assessments and measures of allostatic overload), as well as biological assessments prior to the intervention and up to 24 months after the implantation.
+Data that is stored in the ICD, including electrograms and event details, will be extracted from the device.

-The fourth year will be devoted to a continuation stage of follow-up data collection of the psychological, biological, and electrophysiological assessments.
+The fourth year will be devoted to conducting follow-up assessments of psychological, biological, and electrophysiological measures.

 Three months will be dedicated to data analyses, including psychological, biological, and electrophysiological analyses and statistical testing of the research hypotheses.
 The analyses will be followed by a summary stage towards publication of the study’s results.